-In 1996, the Coalition on West Valley Nuclear Waste and Radioactive Waste Campaign ("coalition") filed an action in the United States District Court for the Western District of New York challenging certain proposed actions of the DOE related to disposal of low-level radioactive waste generated from the solidification of the high-level waste activities at the WVDP.
-As a result of this action, the Coalition and the DOE entered into a Stipulation of Compromise Settlement ("stipulation"), dated May 27, 1987.
-In the Stipulation, the Coalition and DOE agreed, among other things, that an EIS addressing the closure of the postsolidification phase of the WVDP would include analysis of the disposal of Class A and Class B/C low-level wastes "generated as a result of the activities of the Department of Energy at the WVDP and mandated by the Congress under the WVDP Act."
+In 1986, the Coalition on West Valley Nuclear Waste and Radioactive Waste Campaign ("coalition") filed an action in the U.S. District Court for the Western District of New York challenging certain proposed actions of DOE related to disposal of low-level radioactive waste generated from activities associated with solidification of high-level radioactive waste at WVDP.
+As a result of this action, the coalition and DOE entered into a Stipulation of Compromise Settlement ("stipulation"), dated May 27, 1987.
+In the stipulation, the coalition and DOE agreed, among other things, that an EIS addressing the closure of the post-solidification phase of WVDP would include analysis of the disposal of Class A and Class B/C low-level radioactive wastes "generated as a result of the activities of the Department of Energy at the WVDP and mandated by the Congress under the WVDP Act."
 Further, for consideration of any onsite disposal, DOE shall evaluate "erosion impacts and erosion control impacts and the need for erosion control measures."
-(Civil No. 86-1052-C, United States District Court Western District of New York May 27, 1987).
+(Civil No. 86-1052-C, U.S. District Court, Western District of New York, May 27, 1987).

-5.3 Federal Environmental Safety and Health Executive Orders
+5.3 Federal Environmental, Safety, and Health Executive Orders

 Executive Orders establish policies and requirements for Federal agencies.
 Executive Orders are applicable to Executive branch agencies, but do not have the force of law or regulation.
+The applicability of the following Executive Orders were considered as they relate to the proposed action at WVDP.

-Executive Order 11514, Protection and Enhancement of Environmental Quality (March 5, 1970, as amended by Executive Order 11991, May 24, 1977)-This Order (regulated by 40 CFR Parts 1500 through 1508) requires Federal agencies to continually monitor and control their activities to: (1) protect and enhance the quality of the environment, and (2) develop procedures to ensure the fullest practicable provision of timely public information and understanding of the Federal plans and programs that may have potential environmental impact so that views of interested parties can be obtained.
+Executive Order 11514, Protection and Enhancement of Environmental Quality (March 5, 1970, as amended by Executive Order 11991, May 24, 1977)-This Order (regulated by 40 CFR Parts 1500 through 1508) requires Federal agencies to continually monitor and control their activities to (1) protect and enhance the quality of the environment, and (2) develop procedures to ensure the fullest practicable provision of timely public information and understanding of the Federal plans and programs that may have potential environmental impact so that views of interested parties can be obtained.
 DOE has issued regulations (10 CFR Part 1021) and DOE Order 451.1B for compliance with this Executive Order.
-This Decommissioning EIS has been prepared in accordance with all NEPA.
+This Decommissioning and/or Long-Term Stewardship EIS has been prepared in accordance with all NEPA regulations.

-Executive Order 11593, Protection and Enhancement of the Cultural Environment (May 13, 1971)- This Order directs Federal agencies to locate, inventory, and nominate qualified properties under their jurisdiction or control to the National Register of Historic Places.
+Executive Order 11593, Protection and Enhancement of the Cultural Environment (May 6, 1971)-This Order directs Federal agencies to locate, inventory, and nominate qualified properties under their jurisdiction or control to the National Register of Historic Places.
 This process requires DOE to provide the Advisory Council on Historic Preservation the opportunity to comment on the possible impacts of the proposed activity on any potential eligible or listed resources.

 Executive Order 11988, Floodplain Management (May 24, 1977)-This Order requires Federal agencies to establish procedures to ensure that the potential effects of flood hazards and floodplain management are considered for any action undertaken in a floodplain, and that floodplain impacts are avoided to the extent practicable.
-DOE has issued regulations at 10 CFR Part 1022, "Compliance With Floodplain and Wetland Environmental Review Requirements" to implement the requirements of Executive Orders 11988 and 11990 (44 FR 12596).
+DOE has issued regulations at 10 CFR Part 1022, "Compliance With Floodplain and Wetland Environmental Review Requirements," to implement the requirements of Executive Orders 11988 and 11990 (44 FR 12596).

-Executive Order 11990, Protection of Wetlands (May 24, 1977)-This Order requires Federal agencies to avoid any short- or long-term adverse impacts on wetlands wherever there is a practicable alternative, and to provide opportunity for early public review of any plans or proposals for new construction in wetlands.
+Executive Order 11990, Protection of Wetlands (May 24, 1977)-This Order requires Federal agencies to avoid any short- or long-term adverse impacts on wetlands wherever there is a practicable alternative and to provide opportunity for early public review of any plans or proposals for new construction in wetlands.